MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 ## Practice exam notes

-When I started going through the practice exams, below headlines were the ones that I often got wrong and decided to take notes on them.
-Hope these notes would come handy to you too:
+When I started going through the practice exams, I struggled with the following headings the most and took notes.
+I hope these notes come in handy for you too:

 ### Snowflake built-in functions for handling staged files